rochelleterman/IPM-text/A-syllabus.md

 ### Overview

-This course introduces students to modern quantitative text analysis techniques, with the ultimate goal of providing the skills necessary to apply the methods in their own research.
+This course introduces students to modern quantitative text analysis techniques.
+The goal is to provide an orientation for those wishing to go further with text analysis in their own research.
 We will use the open source programming language `R`.
 Demonstration corpora are provided.

 ### Prerequisites

+This course is geared towards social scientists who work with unstructured text data, including (but not limited to) news and media, open-ended surveys, social media posts, etc.

 Students must have basic computer skills, must be familiar with their computer’s file system, and must be comfortable entering commands in a command line environment.